eldougo/wordpress_plugin_tuxquote/readme.txt

 == Description ==

-Tuxquote show a random image of Tux the Linux penguin with a random quote using the '[TUXQUOTE]' shortcode.
+Tuxquote shows a random image of Tux the Linux penguin with a random quote using the '[TUXQUOTE]' shortcode.

 You can add or remove images from wp-content/plugins/tuxquote/images/ directory.
 All jpg, png and gif images will be randomly used from that directory.